-Segment your donors so that a first-time donor receives a different thank you letter than a repeat donor or a VIP donor.
+Personalize your correspondence to your donors so that a first-time donor receives a different thank you letter than a repeat donor or VIP donor.
 That simple separation will show your donors that you understand their unique relationship with your organization.